intel/llvm/sycl/doc/design/CommandGraph.md

    reset commands when finalizing the command-buffer, and only create the wait command-list at submission.

-This command list consist of a reset command for each of the graph commands and another reset command for resetting the signal we use to signal the completion of the graph workload.
+This command list consists of a reset command for each of the graph commands and another reset command for resetting the signal we use to signal the completion of the graph workload.
 This signal is called *SignalEvent* and is defined in the `ur_exp_command_buffer_handle_t` class.